nemanjam/reddit-unread-comments/README.md

 #### The Solution

-Just simplify things, make them intuitive and sort everything chronologically by new, mark unread comments since last visit with red highlight for threads that I closely follow and read multiple times, and add independent secondary highlight based on comment's timestamp where I can quickly filter new comments for threads that I visit for the first time or follow less closely.
+Just simplify things, make them intuitive and sort everything chronologically by new, mark unread comments since last visit with red highlight for threads that I closely follow and read multiple times, and add independent secondary yellow highlight based on comment's timestamp where I can quickly filter new comments for threads that I visit for the first time or follow less closely.
 When you move the slider highlight and Count are reflected imidiately.
 Use `Ctrl + Space` and `Ctrl + Shift + Space` shortcuts to scroll quickly to the next unread page (or new) of comments and to the first unread comment respectively.
 Optionally force default sorting to `New` for all subreddits.
 Use reset thread and reset threads options if you want to start from scratch.
 That's it.

 ## Development